LinguistDeveloper/clarive/docs/en/howto/edit-calendar.markdown

 *Normal*: Enables the job slot.

-*Urgent*: Gives more priority than the type Normal.
+*Urgent*: Gives more priority than Normal type.

 *No Job*: Disallow jobs in the specified time slot.
 This option takes precedence over the others options.

 **Start Time**: Set the start time of the slot.

 **End Time**: Indicates the end time of the slot.

 The actions that can be performed once established the options are: